This section serves primarily as a work in progress specification. The complete implementation of this feature is scheduled for future release.

 ~externaltable (but are not shown as such to the user).

-The Insert operation first saves all the external objects in the external storage, then inserts (or replaces) the corresponding tuples in
+- The Insert operation first saves all the external objects in the external storage, then inserts the corresponding tuples in

-deletedand only then commits the transaction.
+~externaland only then commits the entire transaction.
 The object is not actually deleted at this time.

-The Fetch operation uses the hash values to find the data.
-It need not access
+- The Fetch operation uses the hash values to find the data.
+In order to prevent excessive network overhead, a special external store named

 ~external.
 Deep cleanup removes all objects from external storage with no entry in the